go-eden/slf4go/README.md

 By default, `Slf4go` provide a `StdDriver` as fallback, it will format `Log` and print it into `stdout` directly.

-If you don't need other features, you could use it directly.
+If you don't need other features, could use it directly.

 ## Use `slf4go-classic`